akaigyouhou/frontend-mentor-base-apparel-coming-soon-master/README.md

 ### Continued development

 - The main problem here is the different behavior in input between chrome and firefox.
 In firfox the input seems does not enlarge to the parent element thought I use absolute position with top/right/left/bottom set to 0.
-After set the width to 100% for input.
+After set the width of input to 100%.
 The result seems ok.

 ## Author